-The discount rate used to measure the total pension liability at December 31, 2018 was 7.25%.
-The discount rate used to measure the total pension liability at December 31, 2017 was 7.50%.
+The discount rate used to measure the total pension liability at December 31, 2019 was 7.25%.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that the District contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the IMRF's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 The discount rate was unchanged from the prior measurement period.